limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Login Page

-The login page had a weakness - it leaked information about the existence of a user.
+The login page has a weakness — it leaks information about the existence of a user.

-_If the user does not exist_
+_If the user doesn't exists_

 ![non-exist.png](/assets/images/posts/cyberry-walkthrough/cyberry-5.png)